komadiina/entask/README.md

 ### envfile

+below is a list of some important env-vars. [default.dev.env](compose/default.dev.env) for more info.

 | envvar                      |  description                                                                |
 |-----------------------------|-----------------------------------------------------------------------------|
 | `PGADMIN_EMAIL`             | use this email with `POSTGRES_PASSWORD` to log into pgAdmin console         |